-Compensation Coordinators (Social Development Officers) for Canal Zone they are responsible for coordination between the agricultural associations and the PAPs.
+Compensation Coordinators (Social Development Officers) for the above stated zones are responsible for coordination between the agricultural associations and the PAPs.
 The PAPs can communicate directly with the coordinators and the project manager as the communication with the PAPs is within their responsibilities.

-The consultant suggests appointing a "Social Development Officers" at least 4 member; who should be working on full time basis during the project construction to ensure the social management plan is sufficiently addressed.
+The consultant suggests appointing a "Social Development Officers" (at least 4 members) who should be working on full time basis during the project construction to ensure the social management plan is sufficiently addressed.
+The RAP will include the numbers of those SDOs.
 The Social Development Officers might be a EETC staff with relevant background (e.g. a background in social development or social science).
 It is required that the "Social Officers" be aware of the EIB safeguard policy on involuntary resettlement and the associated procedures.
 Training courses on participatory approaches and the aspects of awareness and communication skills might be needed in order to build his/her capacity to efficiently follow up the implementation of the social management plan.
 The Social Development Officers will be working closely with the Consultant who will be preparing the RAP.
 Social Development Officers will be the key player to ensure diligent implementation of the RAP and ongoing consultation with the PAPs, In addition to being responsible for: